 Today’s DIY Letter Board has been a LONG time in coming.
 I’ve had this idea in my head for quite a while, and now that the Christmas season is approaching I thought it would be fun to try and make what was in my head a reality.
-So with that said, here’s my tutorial for how to make an oversized letter board wall & how to frame it out with a giant DIY holiday wreath.
+So with that said, here’s my tutorial for an oversized letter board wall with a giant DIY holiday wreath.

 Disclaimer: There are affiliate links in this post.
 But I only recommend products I love & think you will too.